UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 - Select Create Project

 ### Method B: Clone from the shell
-- Inside the shell, browse over to where you want to put your directory.
+- Inside a shell, browse over to where you want to put your directory.
-For example, on a Mac, you might do something like: `cd ~/Documents/` On a PC, you might do something like: `cd C:\Users\username\`
+For example, on a Mac, you might browse with something like: `cd ~/Documents/` On a PC, you might do something like: `cd C:\Users\username\`
 - Now, clone your file.
 Hopefully that ssh url is still in your clipboard, if so, then enter `git clone ssh.url`

 Hopefully that worked.
-Now, back in R, select File -> New Project… -> Existing Directory and choose your github folder (the one with your netid) as the directory.
+Now, back in R, select `File -> New Project… -> Existing Directory` and choose your github folder (the one with your netid) as the directory.
-Select Create Project.
+Select `Create Project.`

 You now have R and Git setup.  yay!!
 Give yourself a pat on the back, crack your knuckles and we can get started with the assignment :)